TheYuwana/guess-the-number/README.md

 Preparing for a 48h run!
+And then some!